 You'll need to use the ModelSim simulator for one of the labs.
-If you want to install Modelsim locally, the installer can be downloaded from the Intel website under "Individual Files" for version 20.1.
+Modelsim will be available if you run Quartus 20.1 (not 21.1) from AppsAnywhere.
+If you want to install Modelsim locally, the installer can be downloaded from the Intelwebsite under "Individual Files" for version 20.1.
 The installer is also available in the ELEX 2117 ShareOut folder.
 The BCIT ITS Knowledge Base has instructions on accessing ShareIn and ShareOut remotely if necessary.
 Download and run ModelSimSetup-20.1.1.720-windows.exe, select ModelSim - Intel FPGA Starter Edition (no license required) when installing.